ministryofjustice/modernisation-platform-configuration-management/ansible/roles/nomis-goldengate-19c/README.md

 ## Deployment Architecture

-The role deploys to a **single GoldenGate target host** which runs both the Audit (T1CAUDG) and MIS (T1CMISG) databases.
+The role deploys the GoldenGate software to a **single target host** which runs both the Audit (T1CAUDG) and MIS (T1CMISG) databases.
 A single playbook run will detect all running Oracle instances and deploy the relevant GoldenGate components for each — no separate runs required.

 The **source database (T1CNOMG/Nomis)** runs on a separate host and does not require GoldenGate installation.

+The databases can be version 11g, 19c or a mixture of versions e.g. 11g for the source and 19c for the target databases.

 ### Stream-Specific Deployment